riseupalex/CitComAI-Hub.github.io/docs/adaptors/lepus.md

 !!! warning
     Lepus is a library still in development.
 It is considered untested and experimental.
 Errors may occur.

 1. Create a `docker-compose.yml` file with the following config.
 Please, replace `NGSI_V2_CONTEXT_BROKER` with the URL / IP address of your NGSI-v2 Context Broker.
-Also set `CONTEXT_URL` to the desired context (for instance `ttps://raw.githubusercontent.com/smart-data-models/dataModel.WasteManagement/master/context.jsonld`)
+Also set `CONTEXT_URL` to the desired context (for instance [WasteManagement context](https://raw.githubusercontent.com/smart-data-models/dataModel.WasteManagement/master/context.jsonld))

 ```yaml
 version: '3.9'